mariberg/aws-bootcamp-cruddur-2023/journal/week6.md

 Nginx.conf -file was also added to the application to enable using it.

-### Create ECR repo and push image for fronted-react-js
+### Create ECR repo and push image for frontend-react-js

 It was now possible to run npm run build to test that it builds correctly before deploying the container.
 After this a new repo for frontend was created and the image was built, tagged and pushed.
 Command docker run --rm -p 3000:3000 -it frontend-react-js could now be used to run this container individually locally: